piercemcgeough/piercemcgeough/_posts/2015-04-27-email-guidelines.md

 title:  Guidelines for sending email
 date:   2015-04-27 12:00:00
 categories: [web-development, general]
-tags: [email, responsive-email]
+tags: [email, guidlines]
-published: true
 ---

-The following is a revision from a talk by at Smashing Conf Oxford 2014.
+The following is a revision from a talk at Smashing Conf Oxford 2014.
+This was my second web conference that I attended.
+There were many great talks and this was one that stuck out in my mind as it was something I was currently working on at work.

 ### Be Responsive
-First we need to make sure to have a good responsive layout.
+First you need to make sure to have a good responsive layout.
 Most system users will likely signup using a desktop and then receive their first email straight away, however the majority of their follow up emails will most likely be read on a mobile device.

 **67% of mobile internet activities is sending and receiving emails**

 ### Guides
-While most of the email templates will cover these but we need to make sure we use them correctly especially when dealing with mobile layouts.
-These following guides are true for both desktop and mobile email.

 There are three general rules for mobile layouts: